Xavier Silas

-Xavier James Silas (born January 22, 1988) is an American former professional basketball player and current head coach for the Mets de Guaynabo of the Baloncesto Superior Nacional, the main professional basketball league in Puerto Rico.
-He played college basketball for the University of Colorado at Boulder and Northern Illinois University.
+Xavier James Silas (born January 22, 1988) is an American basketball coach and former player who is currently the associate head coach at the Virginia Military Institute.
+He played college basketball for the Colorado Buffaloes and Northern Illinois Huskies.

 High school and college career

-Silas grew up in Austin, Texas where he attended Stephen F. Austin High School before moving to Wolfeboro, New Hampshire to attend Brewster Academy for a postgraduate year.
+Silas grew up in Austin, Texas, where he attended Stephen F. Austin High School before moving to Wolfeboro, New Hampshire, to attend Brewster Academy for a postgraduate year.
 In 2005–06, he averaged 12.8 points and 4.0 rebounds per game for Brewster Academy.

 After playing two seasons for Colorado, Silas transferred to Northern Illinois in 2008 and subsequently sat out the 2008–09 season due to NCAA transfer regulations.
 As a senior for Northern Illinois in 2010–11, Silas was named to the All-Mid-American Conference first team after he averaged 22.3 points (1st in the MAC) and 4.6 rebounds per game.